csmangum/opusagent/demo/flow_design_guide.md

-# FastAgent Flow Design & Implementation Guide
+# OpusAgent Flow Design & Implementation Guide

 ## 🚀 Quick Start: From Idea to Working Flow in Minutes

-This guide shows how to design and implement conversational flows quickly and efficiently using the FastAgent system.
+This guide shows how to design and implement conversational flows quickly and efficiently using the OpusAgent system.

 ## 📋 Phase 1: Design Your Flow (5 minutes)